b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 *Hint.
 Calculate how many different numbers you can type.
 If you get stuck, try to reduce the problem to 1- or 2-digit PIN number.*

+### Exercise 2 {#sec:statistics_intro_exercise2}

+A few years ago during a home party a few people bragged that they can recognize beer at random, since, e.g. "the beer of brand X is great, of brand Y is OK, but of band Z is close to piss" (or a similar claim).

+We decided to put that to the test.
+We bought six different beer brands.
+One person poured them to cups marked 1-6.
+The task was to taste the beer and correctly place a label on it.

+What is the probability that a person would place correctly 6 labels on 6 different beer.

+*Hint.
+This task may be seen as correct ordering of different objects.
+As always you may reduce the problem to a smaller one.
+For instance think how many different orderings of 3 beer do we have.*

 ## Statistics intro - Solutions {#sec:statistics_intro_exercises_solutions}

 In this sub-chapter you may find possible solutions to the exercises from the previous section.